trailofbits/dylint/examples/restriction/overscoped_allow/README.md

 to go unnoticed.

 ### Known problems
-- Recommends to reduce to item, trait item, `impl` item, and statement scopes only (not arbitrary inner scopes).
+- Recommends to reduce to the following scopes only (not arbitrary inner scopes):
+  - item
+  - trait item
+  - `impl` item
+  - statement
+  - expression at the end of a block
 - Cannot see inside `#[test]` functions, i.e., does not recommend to reduce to a scope smaller than an entire test.
+- `--force-warn` does not override `clippy.toml` settings.
+So if `allow-unwrap-in-tests` is set to `true`, `overscoped_allow` will not recommend to reduce scopes inside modules marked with `#[cfg(test)]`, for example.

 ### How to use this lint
 Two steps are required: